Hawkeye ending and how Hailee Steinfeld hit the bullseye with Kate Bishop

 Last but certainly not least, the post-credits scene dazzled with a full rendition of Rogers: The Musical.
 I'm happy to say the song performed, "Save The City", is on Spotify, giving us all the early Christmas present we deserve.

 No confirmation on whether season 2 of Hawkeye has been confirmed, with the Echo spinoff series, rumoured to be carrying on the story.
 Set to star Alaqua Cox again in the titular role, no official release date has been shared either.
 I wouldn't expect it until 2023 at the earliest, though.
-The next Disney Plus MCU show will be Ms. Marvel in mid-2022 starring newcomer Iman Vellani.
+The next Disney Plus MCU series slated will be Ms. Marvel in mid-2022, starring newcomer Iman Vellani.

 What were your thoughts on Hawkeye?
 Did the season finale live up to expectations, or was it underwhelming?